 Do you have a secret signal you share with your spouse or partner?
 One that you invoke when you need rescuing from a cocktail party because you’re stuck with the guy who want stop talking about himself and is boring you to tears with his endless stories?
 That’s output only (Type OO) and I’m going to help you not be that brand, or person.

 Want more?
 Here’s the long story.

 I am a Pacific Northwest girl at heart even though I grew up outside of Syracuse, New York.
 Maybe it was all those ski trips out West, but I knew I belonged here.
-After graduating from Skidmore College, my Dad suggested I go work in Aspen waiting tables.
-Being a direction-less college graduate, that’s what I did.
-It was scary as hell.
-I drove out there and wondered why am I doing this?
-I found a place to live and got a job waiting tables that included a ski pass.
-It was fun. and nothing prepares your for a career in communications like standing between people and their next meal.
+After graduating from Skidmore College, I moved to Aspen, Colorado to wait tables at the fabulous Little Nell Hotel.
+It was fun. and nothing prepares you for a career in communications like standing between people and their next meal.

 I knew I had made it because I had a ski rack on my office wall.
 I got to be a ski bum while using my brain doing work I loved.
 I even met Patrick who would become my husband years later.

 It’s time for the real Big Leap to stand up.

 When I just couldn’t handle executing yet another season pass sale, I took the ultimate Big Leap in 2004.
 I had no other choice.
 There were no other jobs for me if I wanted to stay here.
 I loved connecting clients to media and getting stories out, but the publishing technologies were allowing us to tell our own stories without the media as the middle man, and things were changing.